wp-plugins/content-aware-sidebars/readme.txt

 For post types, only public, private and scheduled items are displayed.

+= What is the difference between handles Replace and Forced replace? =

+If two or more sidebars is set to replace the same host sidebar and their conditions overlap for some content, they will replace the host sidebar first and then gracefully merge with each other, so that they all are displayed with that content.

+A sidebar that has handle Forced replace will simply replace the host sidebar.
+If two sidebars have this handle for the same host sidebar and their conditions overlap for some content, only the sidebar that is loaded last will be displayed.

 = How do I use display_ca_sidebar( $args )? =

 This function is optional and handles all sidebars that are set to be handled manually.
 It can be inserted anywhere on your site in any quantity, either as it is, or with the following parameters: